 The Christian Student Who Outsmarted the Nazis

-A Christian, a student, and a member of the French Resistance during World War II, an Advocate and Ally of the Jewish people named Germaine Ribiere saved numerous Jews from certain death.
+A Christian, a student, and a member of the French Resistance during World War II, a Hero of the Holocaust named Germaine Ribiere saved numerous Jews from certain death.

 A Student Who Wouldn’t Be Silent

 When the war broke out and the Nazis occupied France, Germaine Ribiere studied at the University of Paris.
 There, she witnessed the arrest and discrimination of Jews, and wrote of it in her diary: “The Church, the hierarchy, remain silent.
 They let the truth be profaned.”

 Moving from Paris to Vichy, Germaine became involved with anti-Nazi publications and the Resistance movement.
 In 1942, as the Nazis rounded up more and more Jewish families, Germaine helped hide and shelter Jewish children.
 For these actions, a Jewish physician called Germaine Ribiere “our heroine in times of distress,” also adding, “She was seen with an evangelic spirit, an unselfish love of her neighbor.
 She suffered visibly from the situation done to us, us Jews.”

 When the Nazis arrested 1,200 Jews around the city of Lyon, Germaine Ribiere herself rescued 160 adults and 108 children.
 Those saved received false papers that Germaine provided them.